-In the framework of the MSP Directive, France has divided its maritime space into four sea basins ("façades"), where each basin is the subject to a specific planning process.
+In the context of the MSP Directive, France has divided its maritime space into four sea basins ("façades"), where each basin is subject to a specific planning process.
 Between 2018 and 2019, the Sea Basin Strategy Documents were published for each of the sea basins.
-This practice refers to the Sea Basin Strategy Document for the Mediterranean.
+This study refers to the Sea Basin Strategy Document for the Mediterranean.
 It provides a detailed description of the current situation (including the physical and biological aspects, human activities etc.), as well as strategic objectives that are in line with the National Strategy for the Sea and Coast (2017).

 - How is marine spatial planning applied in France?

 The document provides a summary of the current situation in the Mediterranean Sea Basin in regard to the main activities and related socio-economic issues, research initiatives, as well as the state of marine and coastal ecosystems and associated issues.
-It highlights major challenges and draws a vision for 2030 with associated strategic objectives.
+It highlights major challenges and provides a vision for 2030 with associated strategic objectives.
 This Sea Basin Strategy will serve as a basis for developing an action plan for the Sea Basin, to be provided by 2021.

 Ministry of Ecological and Solidarity Transition